iCliniq Logo

 How Can Asystole Be Prevented?

-Get a timely medical check-up as it helps the doctor to check you for heart problems, such as arrhythmia.
-Before it gets worse, the doctor may find ways to fix the heartbeat if it is irregular.
-You may be suggested the following treatments to avoid complications.
-They are:
+Get a timely medical check-up as it helps the doctor to check for heart problems, such as arrhythmia.
+Before it worsens, the doctor may find ways to fix the irregular heartbeat.
+The following treatments may be suggested to avoid complications:

 • Following healthy lifestyle changes.